freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/create-strings-using-template-literals.english.md

 function makeList(arr) {
   "use strict";

-  // change code below this line const resultDisplayArray = null;
+  // Only change code below this line const resultDisplayArray = null;
-  // change code above this line
+  // Only change code above this line

   return resultDisplayArray;
 }